ArthurClune/MCP-Demo/README.md

 The simplest and dumbest possible MCP server, written to understand this stuff

+This repo only exists to support the blog post https://clune.org/posts/explaining-model-context-protocol/

 ## Features

 - Provides a single function `ls` that runs the shell command `ls <path>` and returns the result as a string